Mass action systems: two criteria for Hopf bifurcation without Hurwitz: Reaction networks

-It is reasonable to assume that each reaction rate $r_i$ is a positive monotone function of the concentrations $x_n>0$ of those species $X_n$, which are reactants to $i$, i.e., for $s^i_n>0$.
+It is reasonable to assume that each reaction rate $r_i$ is a positive monotone function of the concentrations $x_m>0$ of those species $X_m$, which are reactants to $i$, i.e., for $s^i_m>0$.
 This class of nonlinearities has been named \emph{monotone chemical functions} \cite{VasHunt} or \emph{weakly monotone kinetics} \cite{ShiFei12} in the literature.
 A most prominent example is mass action kinetics \cite{MA64}, which considers any reaction rate $r_i$ as a monomial function of the concentrations:

-The coefficient $a_i>0$ is a positive parameter, and the exponents $s_{n}^{i}$ are the stoichiometric coefficients of species $X_n$ as a reactant of the reaction $i$ in \eqref{reactionj}.
+The coefficient $a_i>0$ is a positive parameter, and the exponents $s_{m}^{i}$ are the stoichiometric coefficients of species $X_m$ as a reactant of the reaction $i$ in \eqref{reactionj}.
 Note that the rate of an inflow reaction is then constant, i.e., $r_i(x)=a_i$.
-More general polynomial functions as Generalized Mass Action kinetics \cite{Muller:12} or rational functions as Michaelis-Menten \cite{MM13} and Hill \cite{Hill10} kinetics also fall in the class of monotone chemical functions.
+More general polynomial functions such as Generalized Mass Action kinetics \cite{Muller:12} or rational functions such as Michaelis-Menten \cite{MM13} and Hill \cite{Hill10} kinetics also fall within the class of monotone chemical functions.